zilinissleepin/freqtrade/docs/faq.md

 * Barely traded pair -> Check the pair on the exchange webpage, look at the timeframe your strategy uses.
 If the pair does not have any volume in some candles (usually visualized with a "volume 0" bar, and a "_" as candle), this pair did not have any trades in this timeframe.
 These pairs should ideally be avoided, as they can cause problems with order-filling.
 * API problem -> API returns wrong data (this only here for completeness, and should not happen with supported exchanges).

+### I get the message "Couldn't reuse watch for xxx" in the log

+This is an informational message that the bot tried to use candles from the websocket, but the exchange didn't provide the right information.
+This can happen if there was an interruption to the websocket connection - or if the pair didn't have any trades happen in the timeframe you are using.

+Freqtrade will handle this gracefully by falling back to the REST api.
+While this makes the iteration slightly slower (due to the REST Api call) - it will not cause any problems to the bot's operation.

 ### I'm getting the "Exchange XXX does not support market orders." message and cannot run my strategy

 As the message says, your exchange does not support market orders and you have one of the [order types](configuration.md/#understand-order_types) set to "market".
 Your strategy was probably written with other exchanges in mind and sets "market" orders for "stoploss" orders, which is correct and preferable for most of the exchanges supporting market orders (but not for Gate.io).